 Nearly one in five houses in Karen Mann's upscale Discovery Bay neighborhood sits empty.
 She can see three of them from her front porch.

-The effect is depressing, she says, but
+The effect is depressing, she says, but mostly she worries for her friends who are losing their homes.

 "It's a huge emotional thing," she said.
 "They're strung out, and they don't feel like they've provided for their family."